 Hailed by Classic FM as "one of today's most exciting young composers" and "a household name in years to come", Rebecca Dale made history when in 2018 she became the first female composer to sign to Universal Music's Decca Classics label, and the first woman to sign to Decca Publishing.
 In September her debut album recorded with the Royal Liverpool Philharmonic, Requiem For My Mother, smashed into the UK album charts at No.1 in the specialist Classical charts.

-Rebecca's concert work first came to public attention when BBC Radio 3 premiered her symphonic suite When Music Sounds in 2014.
-Her 2015 debut self-release for choir and orchestra, I'll Sing, rose up the classical charts and was Classic FM's Choral Classic of the Week.
-Her next release, Soay, on Decca Records album The Lost Songs of St Kilda, was a reimagining for violin and orchestra of a forgotten melody from the furthest corner of the British Isles.
+Rebecca's concert work first came to public attention when BBC Radio 3 premiered her choral symphony WHEN MUSIC SOUNDS in 2014.
+Her 2015 debut self-release for choir and orchestra, I'LL SING, reached No.1 in the iTunes Classical Single Charts and was Classic FM's Choral Classic of the Week.
+Her next release, SOAY, on Decca Records album THE LOST SONGS OF ST KILDA, was a reimagining for violin and orchestra of a forgotten melody from the furthest corner of the British Isles.
 The album spent five weeks at Classical No.1 and was named Classic FM 2016 album of the year.
-Most recently her track Winter, commissioned by bestselling vocal group Voces8 for their album of the same name, was described by Gramophone magazine as a 'masterpiece'.
+Bestselling vocal group Voces8 then commissioned her to write the title track for their album WINTER, with her piece described by Gramophone magazine as a 'masterpiece'.

-Born in 1985, Rebecca was composing from very young, completing her first full musical aged 10 and piano concerto at 15.
+Born in London in 1985, Rebecca was composing from very young, writing her first full musical aged 10 and piano concerto at 15.
 After school music scholarships she studied at Oxford University (New College), Bristol University and the National Film and Television School, and holds an MA with distinction in Composing for Film & Television.
-She was then mentored by Golden Globe-nominated film composer Alex Heffes, and EMMY-nominated television composer Maurizio Malagnini.
-She plays the piano and violin, and likes odd socks.
+She plays the violin and piano, and likes odd socks.